.

 Best Practices:

-• Enable automatic updates when and where possible.
+• Enable automatic updates wherever feasible.

 • Establish a regular schedule for reviewing and applying software patches.